Normal view

 Adding headings to a custom WordPress landing page

-For tips on building landing pages, please see our complete guide on increasing your landing page conversions.
+For tips on building landing pages, see our complete guide on increasing your landing page conversions.

 When it comes to writing blog posts, the same rule applies.
 Publishing every idea that comes to mind might fill your site with content, but it won’t always serve your readers.